 Polyurethane wet lines

-Remember that your current floor has furniture and/or rugs on it, which can have the effect of detracting from the many small discrepancies that may be in your floor.
+Remember that your current floor has furniture and/or rugs on it, which detract from the many small discrepancies that may be in your floor.
 When we finish re-coating your floor, it is pristine and clear of all household objects, this highlights these discrepancies.
 When you return your furnishings, they will become inconspicuous once more.

 Timber flooring moves seasonally as it absorbs and releases moisture.
 Small gaps may appear between your floorboards as it does this.
 If you have chosen to have your flooring flood filled, the fill may well crack and fall out over time.
 There is nothing we can do to prevent this.
 Sanding and recoating an existing floor will not affect the stability of the floor or cause the timber to move.